IrealCreation/narra/README.md

  * *background-color-top*: the color of the top gradient background, as used by the CSS property "background-color" (hexadecimal, rgb, rgba, or standard name).
 Default to the value of the previous sequence.
 You can reset it back to the configuration value by using "reset".
  * *background-color-bottom*: the color of the top gradient background, as used by the CSS property "background-color" (hexadecimal, rgb, rgba, or standard name).
 Default to the value of the previous sequence.
 You can reset it back to the configuration value by using "reset".
  * *animation-duration*: the time it takes for the sequence to appear (in milliseconds).
 Default is the configuration value.
+ * *variables*: an object containing the variable names (as keys) to modify (as values) when this sequence is reached.
+A variable is a boolean, with its name being a string, and a default value of false.

  ### Choices
  A **choice** represents a narrative branch offered to the reader at the end of a sequence, leading to another sequence.
 Please note that, semanticaly, we here use the word "choice" to designate a specific option available to pick, and not the range of the various options (as in "I made the choice to live" and not "We're confronted to a difficult choice").
 It accepts the following values: